GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 The `changes` function looks for sudden jumps to the value of a gauge.
 This can be used to track the number of times a device reboots in an hour.
 For this demo, our simulated devices reboot 8 times per hour on average.
-If you use the dashboard selectors to choose **Massachusetts** as the region, you will see that one device is crashing a lot more frequently, and the dashboard uses conditional formatting to show this as red.
+If you use the dashboard selectors to choose **Massachusetts** as the region, you will see that one device is crashing much more frequently, and the dashboard uses conditional formatting to show this as red.

 ## Sending metrics from an IoT device